zardoy/soda-player-plus/README.md

 Patch that makes SodaPlayer **much better**.

-For now it's a patch for [soda player](https://www.sodaplayer.com/) but if I continue development I'll make a **standalone app** like soda-player.
+For now it's a patch for [Soda Player](https://www.sodaplayer.com/) but if I continue development I'll make a **standalone player** like that one.

 ## Why patch?

 Soda player isn't hard to rewrite.
-But I don't really have time to do it.
-Meanwhile I really need that functionality:
+But I don't really have time to do it now.
+And because I need that functionality now I keep this patch for a moment.

 <!-- - upgraded electron to latest version :fire: -->
 <!-- - upgraded mpv (internal player itself) to latest version :fire::fire::fire: -->
 <!-- - add save position and a lot of keyboard bindnings -->
 <!-- - client redesign ... -->

-- [X] removed google analytics
+## Optional Features

+These features are enabled by default:

-- [ ] improve command line support
+- [ ] Global Play/Pause Media key
+- [x] Progress Bar
-- [ ] save position for magnet & local files
+- ~~[ ] Save position for magnet & local files~~

+For enabling/disabling instructions open DevTools:

+- Windows: `CTRL + SHIFT + I`
+- macOS: <!-- `CMD + ALT + SHIFT + D` -->, then `CMD + ALT + I`

-Full list of feature see [in projects](https://github.com/zardoy/soda-player-plus/projects/1).
+For full list of features see [ROADMAP project](https://github.com/zardoy/soda-player-plus/projects/1).

-Sorry for mixing languages here but I don't care.

-В папке `patch/` находятся файлы, которые будут заменены у SodaPlayer.

-## FAQ

-### WHY?

-Too obvious.

-### Когда мне уже прилетит по бошке от Freedom Island Privacy Inc.?

-Возможна.